Lambda-Build-African-Marketplace/african-mkt-be/README.md

  If successful, recieve:

   - Status Code: **200**
-  - Array of the user info
+  - Array of the user's items
     ```
     [
         {